Initiatives

 Movement

 Bitcoin for Missions started as a research project.
 It became a network.
-We are building the Global Bitcoin Formations Network — a growing circle of missionaries, finance directors, technologists, and national partners united by one goal: completing the Great Commission.
-Bitcoin is a tool toward that end — one that solves real financial barriers that have slowed the work for decades.
+We are building the Global Bitcoin Formations Network, a growing circle of missionaries, finance directors, technologists, and national partners united by one goal, to fulfill the Great Commission.
+And we can use Bitcoin as a tool toward that end, a modern innovation that solves real financial barriers which have slowed the work for decades.

 Weekly Call